+The formula for $w(n)$ grows super-exponentially in $n$, however examples on space forms suggest that it might be replaced by a linear function $n$.
+The next result provides evidence for this suggestion in the special case where the universal cover is a rational sphere.

+\begin{nonumbercorollary}[Corollary \ref{cor:RongRationalSphere}] Let $M^n$ be a closed, positively curved Riemannian manifold that admits a nontrivial, isometric circle action.
+If the universal cover of $M$ is a rational sphere and $\pi_1(M) \supseteq \Z_p\times\Z_p$ for some prime $p$, then $p \leq \frac{n+1}{2}$. \end{nonumbercorollary}

+This result is an immediate consequence of one of the new obstructions proved in this article (see Proposition \ref{pro:CircleObstruction} and the discussion that follows).

+In addition to the standard sphere, there are two simply connected rational $7$--spheres known to admit positive curvature, the Berger space $\SO(5)/\SO(3)$ (see \cite{Berger61}) and a cohomogeneity one manifold $P_2$ homeomorphic but not diffeomorphic to the unit tangent bundle of $\s^4$ (see Dearricott \cite{Dearricott11} and Grove--Verdiani--Ziller \cite{GroveVerdianiZiller11}).
+In addition, there is an infinite list of rational $7$--spheres that are considered candidates to admit positive curvature (see Grove--Wilking--Ziller \cite{GroveWilkingZiller08} and Verdiani--Ziller \cite{VerdianiZiller14}), and Petersen and Wilhelm claim that the Gromoll--Meyer exotic $7$--sphere admits positive curvature (see \cite{PetersenWilhelm09pre}, cf. Joachim--Wraith \cite[Section 2]{JoachimWraith08} and references therein).
+With these examples in mind, we state the following strengthening of this corollary in dimension seven.

-\begin{nonumbercorollary} Let $M^7$ be a closed, positively curved Riemannian manifold whose universal cover is a rational homology sphere.
+\begin{nonumbercorollary}[Corollary \ref{cor:dim7}] Let $M^7$ be a closed, positively curved Riemannian manifold whose universal cover is a rational sphere.
 If a circle acts effectively by isometries on $M$, then every subgroup of $\pi_1(M)$ of odd order is cyclic. \end{nonumbercorollary}

-We remark that, in addition to the standard sphere, there are two known simply connected rational homology spheres that admit positive curvature, namely, the Berger space $\SO(5)/\SO(3)$ (see \cite{Berger61}) and the cohomogeneity one manifold $P_2$ (see Dearricott \cite{Dearricott11} and Grove--Verdiani--Ziller \cite{GroveVerdianiZiller11}).
-In addition, there is an infinite list of rational homology $7$--spheres that are reasonable candidates to admit positive curvature (see Grove--Wilking--Ziller \cite{GroveWilkingZiller08}).

-The final corollary considers circle actions on positively curved rational homology spheres of arbitrary dimension.
-It too is a consequence of the proof of Theorem \ref{thm:CCS} (see the discussion following Lemma \ref{lem:SunWang}).

-\begin{nonumbercorollary} Let $M$ be a closed, positively curved Riemannian manifold that admits a nontrivial, isometric circle action.
-If the universal cover of $M$ is a rational sphere and $\pi_1(M) \supseteq \Z_p\times\Z_p$ for some prime $p$, then $p \leq \frac{n+1}{2}$. \end{nonumbercorollary}

-This corollary might be compared to a result of Rong \cite{Rong99}: If a closed, positively curved manifold $M^n$ admits a nontrivial, isometric circle action, then $\pi_1(M)$ contains a cyclic subgroup of index at most a universal constant $w(n)$.
-In particular, if $\pi_1(M)\supseteq \Z_p\times\Z_p$ for some prime $p$, then $p \leq w(n)$.
-The formula for $w(n)$ grows super-exponentially in $n$, however examples on space forms suggest that it might be replaced by $\frac{n+1}{2}$.

-Our next main result provides an obstruction similar to that in Theorem \ref{thm:CCS}, however it requires only a logarithmic bound on the rank of the torus action: